SamErde/samerde.github.io/aboutme.md

 - puns, dad jokes, and memes
 - coffee

 I also love just about any kind of music.
-The classic IT response still applies to the question of which is my favorite genre.
+The classic IT response still applies to the question of which is my favorite genre. ("It depends.")
 Want to swap playlists?
 Let me know!

 - ambient
 - classical